1 Day in Rome Itinerary Roaming Through Italy’s Capital

 Crowded view of the Spanish Steps in Rome on a sunny summer day with tourists gathered at the base and climbing the iconic staircase leading to Trinità dei Monti.

-A longtime meeting place for locals and tourists alike, the area around the steps, particularly Piazza di Spagna at the base, is surrounded by luxury boutiques, cafes, and historical sites, making it a vibrant social and cultural hub.
-Get lost eyeing the designer drip gracing the upscale storefronts of famous fashion houses lining the avenues here, or simply set up a perch on the base of the steps and people watch to your heart’s content!
+A longtime meeting place, the area around the steps—particularly Piazza di Spagna at the base—is surrounded by luxury boutiques, cafés, and historical sites, making it a vibrant social and cultural hub.
+Eye the designer drip gracing upscale storefronts of famous fashion houses, or simply set up a perch on the base of the steps and people watch to your heart’s content!

 Brunch - Antico Caffè Greco